samdoidge/samdoidge.com/about.md

 * [pintbet.com](http://pintbet.com) - A site for sports betting tips which tracks real bookmaker odds and records user performance with play money.

+* [thebuildingcompany.co](https://thebuildingcompany.co) - A local building company website hosted on Github, using a custom Jekyll theme and Cloudflare.

 ## Social

 You can find me on: